-At White Automotive & Media Services (WAMS) we process a large number of GM electronics modules every year.
-Because many services involve VIN-specific programming, OEM electronics, and scheduled workflow, following the shipping guidelines below helps ensure your components arrive safely and that your order can be processed as quickly as possible.
-These instructions are designed to protect your hardware during shipping and help our technicians identify and process your order efficiently.
-Please review these instructions carefully before sending any hardware to WAMS.
+At White Automotive & Media Services (WAMS), we process a high volume of GM electronic modules each year.
+Because many of our services involve VIN-specific programming, OEM electronics, and scheduled workflow, following the shipping guidelines below helps ensure your components arrive safely and that your order can be processed as efficiently as possible.
+These instructions are designed to protect your hardware during transit and allow our technicians to quickly identify and process your order upon arrival.
+Please review these instructions carefully before shipping any hardware to WAMS.

 Step 1 — Place Your Order First

 Before sending any hardware to WAMS, an order must be placed on our website.
-Orders are scheduled immediately after they are received, which allows our logistics partner to expect your shipment and route it correctly when it arrives.
-Packages shipped without an associated order cannot be accepted or processed.
-For the fastest turnaround time, please ship your hardware immediately after placing your order.
+Orders are scheduled immediately upon receipt, allowing our logistics partner to anticipate and properly route incoming shipments.
+Packages shipped without a valid order cannot be accepted or processed.
+For the fastest turnaround time, please ship your hardware promptly after placing your order.

 Step 2 — Use UPS or FedEx